 - It’s time for the selection.
 Set yourself a high standard and then in a third folder include only your best work.
-If you have a countless number of projects, be ruthless about the selection and only include the best of the best.
+If you have countless projects, be ruthless about the selection and only include the best of the best.

-- When building your portfolio to land a job or to build a clientele, it is advisable to start with your strongest piece and end with your second best.
+When building your portfolio, it is advisable to start with your strongest piece and end with your second best.
 This way, you have a great first impression and you end on a high.

-2. Have a structure to highlight your best work
+2. Structure your portfolio to highlight your best work

 Print or offline portfolios

 For your offline portfolio you will need the following structure:

 - Project page.

 Online portfolio website